awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup.md

 ## Configuring OpsData sources<a name="Explorer-setup-data-sources"></a>

-Integrated Setup allowss the following data sources that populate Explorer widgets\.
+Integrated Setup allows the following data sources that populate Explorer widgets\.
 + AWS Support Center \(You must have either a Business or Enterprise Support plan to allow this source\.\)
 + AWS Compute Optimizer \(You must have either a Business or Enterprise Support plan to allow this source\.\)
 + Systems Manager State Manager association compliance